CodeYourFuture/DocsV2/course-processes/before-the-course/student-interviews/interview-technical.md

 ### Other notes

-* Any other notes on the question?
+* Any other notes on the technical interview or candidate's performance?
+Please contribute your insights, and any important context to your grade, in the text box.